OneSignalDevelopers/OneSignal-Angular-Sample/README.md

 ```
 }

-In your root folder, create a new file called *grobals.ts*.
+In your root folder, create a new file called *globals.ts*.
 I this file you will insert the following code:

 ``` javascript
 export{}